-If you’re successful at interview, it’ll take between two to eight weeks to complete the necessary pre-employment checks depending on the checks needed for the role.
+If you’re successful at interview, it’ll take between two to eight weeks to complete the necessary pre-employment checks, depending on the role requirements.
 Any offer of employment will always be conditional upon the satisfactory completion of the required pre-employment checks.

 If successful, you’ll need to provide details of two referees.
 They should be from your present and most recent former employer (or your two most recent former employers if you are not currently working).
 If you’re unable to provide the above references please discuss this at your interview.

 You’ll also be asked to provide proof of eligibility to work in the UK.
 We’ll also ask you to complete a pre-employment health questionnaire so that we can consider any reasonable adjustments that may be needed.

 If a particular qualification is required for the role, you’ll need to provide your qualification certificate.